mautic/user-documentation/docs/segments/manage_segments.rst

     :width: 300
     :alt: Screenshot deleting or unpublishing a Segment

-If you attempt to delete or unpublish a Segment which is in use by a filter in another Segment, an alert prompts you to edit the other Segment, removing the dependency before you delete the Segment. ```
+If you attempt to delete or unpublish a Segment which is in use by a filter in another Segment, an alert prompts you to edit the other Segment, removing the dependency before you delete the Segment.

-Vale fix!